 The Distortion of Islamic Doctrine

-Although the following article touches on the subject of extremism, negativism and hatred in the Salafi/Wahhabi creed, the author excludes those who practice traditional Islam and moderation, promote peace and mercy for all people, and are faithful to Islam’s true message and God.
+Although the following article touches on the subject of extremism, negativism and hatred in the Salafi/Wahhabi creed, the author excludes those who practice traditional Islam and moderation, promote peace and mercy for all people, and are faithful to Islam’s genuine message of mercy for all, caring for humanity and spirituality.

 This article discusses the dangerous epidemic of extremism and savagery facing the Muslim Ummah (nations) today, and answers the inquiry of whether Islam or Wahhabi/Salafi creed is responsible for the bigotry and violence?
 The Wahhabi/Salafi creed set a precedent for modern extremists.
 It is my belief that the problem of “Islamic” violence is an ideological one evolved from the twisting of Islamic doctrines to serve the Salafi/Wahhabis and other extremists’ sociopolitical motives.